patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/TBoS-01.png)

 Note:
-So other people don't need to replicate my difficult and esoteric process of teach-yourself-shaders.
+So other people don't need to **replicate my difficult and esoteric process of teach-yourself-shaders**.

 --